Autumn Show 2026

 Section A: Mrs S Rawlings

-Section B: Mr P Eastwood, Mr D Muller
+Section B: Mr P Eastwood

 Section C: Miss E Passmore